The Symbolism Behind Square and Rectangular Watches

 Preference for restraint.
 Square and rectangular watches tend toward minimalism.
 Their authority comes from precision and proportion rather than size or complication.
 Choosing one signals that you understand the difference between decoration and design.

 Individuality.
 In a market where round watches account for over 98% of sales, wearing a geometric watch is statistically unusual.
 It marks you as someone who has looked beyond the mainstream and made a different choice deliberately.
+None of these associations require explanation or announcement.
+The watch communicates them silently, in the same way that the quality of a shoe or the cut of a jacket communicates without words.
+For more on what a watch specifically communicates about a man, see our article on what a good watch says about a man.

 The Future of Square Watch Symbolism

 The symbolic weight of the rectangular watch is, if anything, increasing.
 The oversaturation of round sports watches through the 2000s and 2010s created a countermovement toward more considered, architecturally aware design.
-The cultural appetite for considered, heritage-driven objects has brought the rectangular watch back to the centre of conversations about men's style.
+The cultural appetite for heritage-driven objects has brought the rectangular watch back to the centre of conversations about men's and women's style.

-At the same time, the category is being driven forward.
-Söner Watches - the only brand in the world dedicated exclusively to rectangular and square watches - was founded on the premise that the category deserved a brand that treated it as primary rather than secondary.
+Söner Watches the only brand in the world dedicated exclusively to rectangular and square watches was founded on the premise that the category deserved a brand that treated it as primary rather than secondary.
 Every design decision across the Nostalgia, Amorous, Momentum, and Legacy collections is made specifically for the rectangular format, not adapted from a round original.
+The symbolism of the rectangular watch is not frozen in the Art Deco period.
+It is alive, evolving, and more relevant than at any point in the past fifty years.

 Frequently Asked Questions